antrea-io/antrea/docs/architecture.md

 the OVS bridge directly.

-* ***Inter-node traffic*** Packets to a Pod on another Node will be first forwarded to the `tun0` port, encapsulated (with VXLAN or Geneve), and sent to the destination Node through the tunnel; then they will be decapsulated, injected through the `tun0` port to the OVS bridge, and finally forwarded to the destination Pod.
+* ***Inter-node traffic*** Packets to a Pod on another Node will be first forwarded to the `tun0` port, encapsulated, and sent to the destination Node through the tunnel; then they will be decapsulated, injected through the `tun0` port to the OVS bridge, and finally forwarded to the destination Pod.

 * ***Pod to external traffic*** Packets sent to an external IP or the Nodes' network will be forwarded to the `gw0` port (as it is the gateway of the local